vaikkunth/PrivacyFL/README.md

 As you can see, the simulation prints out i) the personal accuracy: the accuracy that the client can obtain by itself on its own dataset, adding no DP noise.
 NOTE: this quantitiy does incorporate other client's data if you set the config.USING_CUMULATIVE flag to False, since that indicates to clients that they should start training on this iteration using the federated weights from the previous iteration since the datasets aren't cumulative. ii) the federated accuracy: the accuracy of the federated model which is the average of all the clients' personal weights + differentially private noise for that iteration.
 Note that while the clients benefit from participating in the simulation in this example, that is not always the case.
 In particular, as one increases the amount of differentially private noise, the federated accuracy is expected to decrease.
 On the other hand, the personal accuracy will remain the same since it is assumed you don't add differentially private noise to your personal model since you are not sharing it.
 <br/><br/>
 In addition, this library also allows you to simulate how long it would take to receive the federated values back for each iteration. `Personal computation time` indicates how long your training took for that iteration while `Simulated time to receive federated weights` takes into account user-defined communication latencies between the clients and the server, as well as how long it took the other clients to compute their weights and the server to average them.

-## Configuring Your Simulation
-This library is intended to be modified as needed for your use case.
-However, some options can be configured easily through the `config.py` file.
-The file contains Boolean variables `USE_SECURITY` and `USE_DP_PRIVACY` to toggle security and differential privacy features.
-The security feature does not affect accuracy, however you can set `USE_DP_PRIVACY` to `False` if you want to see what the federated accuracy would be without differential privacy.

 ## Authors